garrandall/popular-music-data/tracks/spirit-in-the-dark-aretha-franklin-with-the-dixie-flyers.md

 ---
 artists:
+- Aretha Franklin
+features:
-- Aretha Franklin with The Dixie Flyers
+- The Dixie Flyers
-features: []
 genres: []
 key: spirit-in-the-dark-aretha-franklin-with-the-dixie-flyers
 name: Spirit In The Dark